 Micro-electronic audio components housed in 2 small cabinets will trigger the soundtracks designed to accompany this largely visual assemblage.
 There are three varying soundtracks in each cabinet individually triggered depending on the distance the cabinet is approached from.
 Adding a spontaneous element to the assemblage, each time it is approached it is likely that it will broadcast a different soundtrack.
 The audio can be heard either via wireless headphones or an in-house speaker/amplifier system.

-The sound cabinets are 320mm H x 160mm W by 120mm D. They are painted, wooden, open-backed enclosures that house a Music Maker Mp3 Shield on an Arduino Uno R3.
+The sound cabinets are 320mm H x 160mm W by 120mm D. They are painted, wooden, open-backed enclosures that house an Adafruit Music Maker Mp3 Shield on an Arduino Uno R3.
 They are triggered by an Ultrasonic Distance Sensor HC-SR04.